anuiyengar/tech-portfolio/docs/about.md

 - Platform analytics tool using elasticsearch that dynamically polls for errors in different layers of the stack on A10’s thunder platforms and alerts the user with the error.

 ## Engineering Manager, Automation, A10 Networks - Feb 2014 - Sept 2016
+Management:

+- As the Engineering Manager, Automation, my responsibility included developing an in-house automation framework that was used by engineering to develop, unit test, and qualify any feature.
+- I led a very productive team of 8 automation developers and leads.
+- Successful summer internship program.
+- Worked very closely with cross-functional teams to deliver the ever-growing automation requirements.

+Contributions:

 - In-house built ATAF (ATen Automation Framework) automation framework used by every SDE team in the company for sanity and unit testing.
 This has had a huge impact on the code quality on completion of the development cycle.
 - Infrastructure handling 1500+ test suites.
 Test coverage is continuously enhanced in a CI/CD process followed within the product teams.
 These are used to qualify all main and patch releases of all product lines at A10 today.
+- Support for REST-API in the framework based on JSON schema in Python for all product lines.
 - Data integrity tool that validates payload of every packet passing through the device.
 - Tool to generate system resource capacity of all platforms of A10 that is published by the technical marketing team to be used by SEs.
 - Graphical reporting tool for memory analytics resulting in easy memory leak detection.
 - Graphical reporting tool that shows performance reports based on builds, releases and platforms.
 - Customer profile automation of large ISPs and public cloud providers that auto-generate reports required by customers for every code drop.
 Automation of customer found defects.
-- REST-API based test automation based on JSON schema in Python for all product lines.
 - TCP stack automation in Python to detect any discrepancies in the stack.
 The test suite also covers RFC conformance tests.
 - GUI automation.
 Interface between automation development and infrastructure to have appropriate apis in place using Selenium tool.

 ## Senior Software Engineer/Technical Lead, Automation, A10 Networks - Jan 2011 - Jan 2014

+Leadership:

+- As a Senior Software Engineer and Technical lead, I had the core responsibility to lead and develop automation library and feature test automation.
+- I successfully led a team of 4 engineers supporting the automation of the company’s core product lines ADC and GCN.

+Contributions:

 - Performance automation developed is run on nightly builds to make sure there is no performance degradation on different platforms.
 This verifies the L4-L7, SSL CPS and throughput numbers.
 A graphical report is developed that shows different performance reports based on builds, releases and platforms.
 - Automation development of feature validation for system and application level features supported on different A10’s product lines: